UW Bothell/Cascadia College

 To meet the above requirements:

-From the date of Permit coverage, UW Bothell and CCC will:
+From the date of Permit coverage, UW Bothell and CC will:

-b.
-Coordinate with the local jurisdiction regarding projects owned or operated by other entities which discharge into the UW Bothell and CCC MS4, to assist the local jurisdiction with achieving compliance with all relevant ordinances, rules, and regulations of the local jurisdiction(s).
+- Coordinate with the local jurisdiction regarding projects owned or operated by other entities which discharge into the UW Bothell and CC MS4, to assist the local jurisdiction with achieving compliance with all relevant ordinances, rules, and regulations of the local jurisdiction(s).

 To meet these requirements: